unikraft/asplos22-tutorial/content/syscall_shim-bincompat/index.md

 ### 04. Solve the Missing Syscall

-For the last part of today's session we will try to run another binary on top of Unikraft.
+Let's try to run another binary on top of Unikraft.
 You can find the C program in the `04-missing-syscall/` directory.
 Try compiling it as static-pie and then run it on top of Unikraft.